rosenpass/rosenpass-website/content/en/docs/rosenpass-tool/guides/arch.md

 Make sure to save this rule such that it persists across reboots.
 One way is to add it to `/etc/nftables.conf`.

-### Just to be sure: Verify the magic!
+### Steps to verify your setup

 #### 8. Test the Rosenpass handshake

-As a first test, check if Rosenpass manages to exchange a shared secret and to hand it over to WireGuard.
+As a first test, check if Rosenpass manages to exchange a shared secret and to hand it over to WireGuard as pre-shared key (PSK).
-You could also already check this when you finished Step 4, but skipped Steps 5, 6, and possibly 7.
-If you skipped Step 7 and the Rosenpass handshake does not work, make sure to go back to [Step 7 and check your firewall settings](#7-configure-your-firewall).

-On both the server and the client, you can run the following command to see which pre-shared key WireGuard is using for the connection:
+On both the server and the client, you can run the following command to see which pre-shared key WireGuard is using for the connection.
+Be aware that this shows meant-to-be-secret cryptographic key material, and pay attention to who is able to see your computer's screen:

 ```sh{class="command-user"}
 sudo wg show rosenpass0 preshared-keys
 ```

 The output should show one line consisting of two base64-encoded strings, separated by a space.
 The second string is the pre-shared key.
 This should be the same on both machines.
-It changes approximately every two minutes:
+Rosenpass changes it approximately every two minutes:

 ```bash
 q1ySvWXjsS2l0Apu2f9YZLw7pLT4+QXfIZVTpMBO01I=    (redacted)